arnoldjulian/news_changepoint_detection/README.md

 ```

 In the Makefile you can find exactly what configuration files are used for each training.
-In order to run the trainings, you will need to put the training data in the appropriate directories like so:

-Repository Root
-└── dvc
-    └── datasets
-        ├── artificial_split
-        ├── 2000
-        │   └── us-news_uk-news_2000-04-14.pkl
-        │   ...
-        ├── generated
-        └── guardian_extended

 ## Running evaluations and generating summaries